MoserMichael/python-obj-system/gen-iterator.md

 server = None

-# debug function: call this from a cothread to show all tasks and where they are
+# debug function: call this from a cothread to show all tasks, the state of the task and their stack trace.
 def show_tasks():
     print("show tasks:")
     for task in asyncio.all_tasks():